Mahanidhii/project-1-Event_Registration_Form/README.md

 # this is my first project in devops

 ### things i did:
-- index
-- registration form
-Made a registration form using HTML.
+- Made a ""hello world" project using npython